w3c/wot/WG/charter.md

 ### Out of Scope

 * Application & domain specific metadata vocabularies
-* Definitiion of protocol bindings without the collaboration of the standards development organisations responsible for those protocols
+* Definition of protocol bindings without the collaboration of the standards development organisations responsible for those protocols
 * APIs and security frameworks specific to particular platforms external to the W3C
 * URI mappings for non-resourceful protocols